Treaty rights: Williams v. Lee

-Olyphant v.
+Oliphant v.
 Suquamish

-The Supreme Court case Olyphant v.
+The Supreme Court case Oliphant v.
 Suquamish attempted to settle this issue once and for all.
 This case centered around the question of if Native American law applied to non-Native Americans living on reservations.
 The Supreme Court ruled that non-Native Americans living on reservations were not subject to the rulings of the tribal courts.

 Canada

 Treaties are used to establish the relationship between Indigenous peoples and the Canadian Government and define the rights Indigenous peoples are entitled to.
 Treaty rights within Canada are set out in either a historic or modern treaty agreement.
 These rights define specific rights, benefits and obligations which are recognized and affirmed by Section 35 of the Constitution Act, 1982.

 These agreements were made between the Crown and Indigenous peoples where Indigenous nations agreed to share some of their ancestral lands in return for various payments and promises.
 These promises have been broken over the years and have subjected Indigenous peoples to poor living conditions in attempts of erasure.

 Treaties are understood differently between the Canadian and Indigenous nations.
 For Indigenous peoples, the character of treaties is found in what was said at the time of negotiations.
 Contrary to this, the principles for treaty makings were to establish the constitutional foundations of Canada and what was said was not reflected in the treaties signed.
 Verbal commitments made to the Indigenous leaders not included in the written treaties became a common source of discontent and remains an ongoing issue of dispute and discussion.
 Following complaints from affected communities, many of these promises are not honored.

 Canada only recognizes the 70 historic treaties signed between 1701 and 1923 and 25 modern treaties (also called comprehensive land claim agreements) since 1975.
-Together, these treaties have provided inconsistent protection to traditional ways of life, vague participation in land and resource management decisions, and Indigenous ownership to about 600,000 km² out of the 9.985 million km² of land that makes up Canada.
+Together, these treaties have provided inconsistent protection to traditional ways of life, vague participation in land and resource management decisions, and Indigenous ownership to about 600,000 km2 out of the 9.985 million km2 of land that makes up Canada.

 Historic treaties promised Indigenous peoples reserve land, the government paid schools and teachers on reserves, hunting and fishing rights on unoccupied Crown land, and one-time benefits (such as farm equipment and animals, ammunition, and clothing).